Tamas-Gavlider/WanderRoads/README.md

 ## Technologies, Languages, and Programs used

 - CSS - Stylesheet language for styling the appearance of web pages.
-- Bootstrap - A framework for building responsive, mobile-first sites.
+- React Bootstrap - A framework for building responsive, mobile-first sites.
 - React - A JavaScript library used for building user interfaces, particularly for single-page applications.
 It allows developers to build reusable UI components.
 - Javascript - A programming language used for writing dynamic code in React.
 It’s the primary language for frontend development in React.
 - Python - The programming language used for the project backend.